rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 -	**Overall Health**: The icon shows whether BO is working correctly or not.

--	**Recent Aerts**: Here you can see the alerts that were triggered by the system in the last 24 hours.
+-	**Recent Alerts**: Here you can see the alerts that were triggered by the system in the last 24 hours.

 -	**Graphical view of BI Landscape**: This panel includes a graphical or